ComposableFi/composable/book/src/products/cross-chain-virtual-machine.md

 # **[Composable’s Cross-Chain Virtual Machine](https://dali.devnets.composablefinance.ninja/products/cross-chain-virtual-machine.html#cross-chain-virtual-machine)**

-The Composable XCVM allows for cross-ecosystem communication enabled through cross-chain smart contracts..
+The Composable XCVM allows for cross-ecosystem communication enabled through cross-chain smart contracts.

 ---

 The current siloed nature of DeFi hampers interoperability between layers and chains.
-The **Composable Cross-Chain Virtual Machine (XCVM) **will facilitate easy and accessible cross-chain-and-layer communication and is our answer to this issue.
+The **Composable Cross-Chain Virtual Machine (XCVM)** will facilitate easy and accessible cross-chain-and-layer communication and is our answer to this issue.
 The XCVM is a single, developer-friendly interface designed to interact and orchestrate smart contract functions across the L1 and L2 blockchains connected to our liquidity-rich ecosystem.

-In short, the XCVM** abstracts complexity** from the process of having to send instructions to the Routing Layer,** initiates call-backs** into smart contracts, **handles circuit failure** such as network outages, **provides finality**, and perhaps most notably, **allows for the deployment of natively cross-chain protocols and smart contracts**.
+In short, the XCVM **abstracts complexity** from the process of having to send instructions to the Routing Layer, **initiates call-backs** into smart contracts, **handles circuit failure** such as network outages, **provides finality**, and perhaps most notably, **allows for the deployment of natively cross-chain protocols and smart contracts**.
 Throughout this experience, we enable users to tailor their experience by maximizing for a desired parameter while minimizing ecosystem-specific decision making.

 We do not aim to create a new standard for cross-chain communication, which is already the object of numerous projects.
 Instead, the XCVM will serve as the orchestration layer for existing bridging protocols, as depicted below:

 ![features_order_execution_xcvm_environment](features-order-execution-xcvm-environment.jpg "Features and order execution within a XCVM environment")

-Features and order execution within a XCVM environment
+*Features and order execution within a XCVM environment*

 ---